AdguardTeam/AdguardKnowledgeBase/11.vpn/03.features/docs.en.md

         - docs
 ---

 AdGuard VPN is a VPN service created by our company.
 An in-house developed VPN protocol makes it unique among competitors.
-AdGuard VPN is available as a browser extension for Chrome,Firefox, and Edge, and as an app for Android, IOS, Mac and Windows.
+AdGuard VPN is available as a browser extension for Chrome, Firefox, and Edge, and as an app for Android, IOS, Mac and Windows.
 Both app and extensions have a free, basic plan and a paid subscription with more possibilities.

 [AdGuard VPN protocol](#protocol)
 [Fastest endpoints](#endpoints)